byterubpay/byterub-site/README.md

 ## How to make a ByteRubpedia Entry

 ### 1. Make a Global file
-Navigate to the /resources/moneropedia folder and make a new file.
+Navigate to the /resources/byterubpedia folder and make a new file.
 Be sure the file name has no spaces and the ending is .md Fil this file with this exact content:
 ```
 ---
-layout: moneropedia
+layout: byterubpedia
 ---

-@moneropedia_article
+@byterubpedia_article

 {% t global.lang_tag %}
-{% tf resources/moneropedia/account.md %}
+{% tf resources/byterubpedia/account.md %}

 ```

 ### 2. Make the localized File
-Navigate to the /\_i18n/en/resources/moneropedia folder and make a new file. give it the same <name>.md than in previous step.
+Navigate to the /\_i18n/en/resources/byterubpedia folder and make a new file. give it the same <name>.md than in previous step.
 Start the file with the front Matter:
 ```
 ---